 Through the generous donation of philanthropist, Penn State graduate, and businessman Steve Sheetz and his wife, Nancy, The Sheetz Center for Entrepreneurial Excellence opened its doors in fall 2011.
 The Center's mission—underscored by a deep interdisciplinary nature—is to develop entrepreneurial leaders and foster the creation of successful ventures within the Penn State Altoona community.

 Acquired by the college in 2015, the Penn Building is located next to the Aaron Building in downtown Altoona.
-It includes classrooms, labs, offices, and student lounges in support of our accounting, business, cybersecurity and analytics operations, information technology, security and risk analysis program, and rail transportation engineering program—the only degree of its kind in the nation.
+It includes classrooms, labs, offices, and student lounges in support of our accounting, business, cybersecurity and analytics operations, information technology, security and risk analysis program, and rail transportation engineering programs—the only degree of its kind in the nation.

 In 2017, the Altoona LaunchBox opened in the Gables Building in Downtown Altoona.
 In 2018, the facility was renamed the Altoona LaunchBox supported by the Hite family, in recognition of a $1 million donation by local business leader and philanthropist Lee Hite and his family.
 In 2020, the LaunchBox was moved to the Sheetz Center for Entrepreneurial Excellence, located in downtown Altoona.
 The Altoona LaunchBox supported by the Hite family is a no-cost startup accelerator and co-working space designed to provide early-stage startups with the support and resources they need to build a sustainable and scalable business and a viable plan for growth.
 The LaunchBox is part of the Invent Penn State initiative.